manuelczenny/feline-dental-guide/README.md

 ### Oral Rinses and Water Additives
 **Description**: Liquid solutions added to drinking water or applied directly into the mouth to reduce bacterial load.
 - **Pros**: Extremely easy to administer (if the cat accepts the altered water taste); can help reduce halitosis and slow plaque formation.
 - **Cons**: Efficacy varies widely; some cats may drink less water if they dislike the taste, potentially leading to dehydration.
-Always ensure fresh, untreated water is available.
+Always ensure fresh, untreated water is available. **It is crucial to monitor that the cat still drinks adequate water, as some animals may avoid the treated water altogether.**
 - **Recommendation**: Choose products with Veterinary Oral Health Council (VOHC) acceptance.
 Monitor water intake closely during the first week of use.

 ### Dental-Formulated Diets